Year 10

 At Year 10 students develop more ownership over their subject choices, participating in a personalised combination of core and elective subjects aligned to the Victorian Curriculum F-10.
 Each subject entails four hours of class time per week.

-As in other years, they also participate in the College Mentor program which supports holistic learning such as wellbeing, school pride and connectedness, as well as study skills and pathways support.
+As in other years, they also participate in the College Connect program which supports holistic learning such as wellbeing, school pride and connectedness, as well as study skills and pathways support.

 In order to fulfil the requirements of the Victorian Curriculum and the Department of Education, all Year 10 students complete the following core subjects:

-• Maths (General Maths, Foundation Maths or Maths Specialist Pathway)
+• Maths (General, Foundation, Vocational, or Methods Specialist Pathway)

 • Humanities – one semester